eldridgejm/denali/doc/md/pages/tutorial.md

 ## Tutorial
-In this tutorial, we will visualize a simple scalar tree with *denali*.
-We will see how to explore the landscape, provide a weight map, and visualize a second scalar function on the tree.

-This tutorial will focus on the technical usage of *denali*.
-To gain an intuition of how to interpret the visualizations produced by *denali*, see the [Interpreting Landscapes](pages/landscape.html) section of the documentation.
+This tutorial serves as an in-depth first introduction to denali.
+Along the way, you will gain an understanding for how to interpret the visualization produced by *denali*, how to use the graphical interface, and how to use *denali*'s tools to visualize other sources of data, such as a scalar functions defined on point clouds.

 The files we will use in this tutorial are located in the `examples/tutorial` directory.